 I will be adding to this list as and when I come across further declarations of intentions to contest these elections on the part of other non-party candidates.
 This cohort of candidates often tends to be the hardest to glean information on, so this list may not be as up to date/accurate as the similar posts for the different parties.

 The Fine Gael selection convention for Ratoath took place on 16th October 2018 and three candidates – all incumbents – were selected at this.
+However, as reported by the Meath Chronicle (12th March 2019), Cllr.
+Gillian Toole later announced in March 2019 that she was resigning from Fine Gael and would be contesting the local elections instead as an independent candidate.

 The selection convention for Limerick City East took place on 22nd October, as reported in the Limerick Leader (23rd October 2018), and three candidates, including two incumbents, were selected at this.